Synopsis

 Ian Hislop presents an entertaining and provocative look at Victorian attitudes to the poor, exploring the views of five...

-Documentary series in which Ian Hislop explores the British trait of obsession with the past.
-Here he examines King Arthur ...
+Ian Hislop explores the British trait of obsession with the past.
+He looks at the rural olden days - Britain's idealised vi...

 Ian Hislop investigates Britain's emotional history.
-He takes a wry and witty look at the up...
+He charts how and why the stiff upper lip...

 Elizabeth Fry | Ian Hislop: When Bankers Were Good